 Q: Is there camping in the park?

 A: No, but campgrounds are located in the Santa Fe National Forest just north of the park on NM Highway 63.
-For more information, contact: Pecos District Ranger Station, Box 429, Pecos, NM 87552 or call (505) 757-6121.
+For more information, contact the Pecos District Ranger Station of the Santa Fe National Forest, Box 429, Pecos, NM 87552 or call (505) 757-6121.

 Q: Is the Glorieta Battlefield open to the public?

 A: Yes.
-Please contact the Visitor Center (505-757-7241) for more information about guided van tours and for entry to the battlefield trail.
+Please contact the Visitor Center (505-757-7241) for more information about guided tours and for a gate code to enter the battlefield trail.

 Q: Where is the Glorieta Battlefield?